-BA (Hons) in Digital Design and Interactive Media
+BA (Hons) in Digital Art and Creative Technologies

 *THIS COURSE IS SUBJECT TO VALIDATION

-New digital and multimedia technologies are at the core of many creative industries.
+Digital art and creative technologies are at the core of many inventive industries.
 From storytelling, gaming and entertainment to arts, culture and tourism, from architecture and engineering, to medicine, retail, journalism and education, these dynamic technologies are opening up new and changing areas of employment.

 This programme will familiarise learners with the tools essential to multimedia development.
 Through a focus on studio training and practical work, graduates will emerge from the programme ‘industry-ready’ and equipped with a demonstrable portfolio of work.
 Yet, while practical work remains the singularly most significant element and aspect of the course, so too are the skills of critical thinking and conceptual and theoretical knowledge which shall be nurtured and cultivated over the duration of the programme.